 There’s no secret that in Madison the powers that be can’t agree on how to fund what some are calling a “transportation crisis,” roads in desperate need of repair.

-I’ve mentioned many time in the past here on the blog, on radio and television that legislators and their aides in Wisconsin examine bill proposals and laws in other states and then introduce similar measures here.
+I’ve mentioned many times in the past here on the blog, on radio and television that legislators and their aides in Wisconsin examine bill proposals and laws in other states and then introduce similar measures here.
 It happens all the time.
 And here’s one of them that is horrendous.

 WISN-TV Channel 12 committed a flagrant act of journalism, uncovering an important detail the media missed.
 They report that the Republican transportation plan approved last week by the GOP-controlled Joint Finance Committee includes spending $2.5 to study imposing a fee on motorists based on how many miles they drive.